Imperfections of an imaging system. In spectrometers leading to reduction in resolution or asymmetric peak shapes.

 Raman probe designed to be inserted into the sample directly, either a liquid or a powder, allowing measurements without transfer to a sample container.

-Time over which light is allowed to generate signal on the detector, analogous to the shutter time on a camera.
+Time over which light is allowed to generate signal on the detector, analogous to the shutter or exposure time on a camera.

 Correcting for the wavelength-dependent efficiency of a specific spectrometer using a relative intensity calibration based on a standard emission source.